BenSibley/Chosen/readme.txt

     Additional Info:
 -------------------------------------------------------

-    * All menus in Apex can have 1-3 tiers
+    * All menus in Chosen can have 1-3 tiers
     * Featured Images have a 2x1 ratio at all screen sizes
     * Chosen is child theme compatible.
 Download a starter child theme here: https://www.competethemes.com/help/child-theme-chosen/